 Am I A Dental Implant Candidate?

-Here at David R. Moyer Cosmetic & Family Dentistry in Phoenix, AZ we understand the difficulties that come with tooth loss.
+Here at David R. Moyer, DDS in Phoenix, AZ we understand the difficulties that come with tooth loss.
 We want all of our patients who have experienced tooth loss to have great tooth replacement options, which is why we offer dental implants.

 Dental implants can replace teeth both in form and function.
 Not everyone who wants dental implants is the ideal candidate for them.
 Since dental implants are surgically placed into the bone of the jaw and rely on the health of your mouth for success, there are some requirements that everyone must meet to be a good candidate for dental implants.

 Over the past decade, the success rates of dental implants have been very high from year to year.
 Most studies show that dental implant success rates are between 96-99%.
 We are very proud to boast that we have always had an extremely high dental implant success rate.
 The reason that we can be so successful with our dental implant placements is that we understand what it takes for a dental implant to survive in the long-term.